Adlai Stevenson II: 1952 presidential bid

 Stevenson did not use television as effectively as his Republican opponent, war hero Dwight D. Eisenhower, and was unable to rally the New Deal voting coalition for one last hurrah.
 Historian Richard Aldous wrote "Occasionally persuasive, [Stevenson] was rarely compelling and, unlike Eisenhower, he lacked any kind of rapport or common touch with large crowds.
 He also failed to respond quickly enough to Eisenhower's pioneering use of TV.
 Both candidates resisted the new medium at first, but Ike relented sooner.
 He used "Mad Men" advertising executive Rosser Reeves of the Ted Bates agency to create brilliant thirty-second TV spots.
-Ironically, Stevenson came across well on TV, but his highfalutin nature caused him to minimize it in the campaign.
+Ironically, Stevenson came across well on TV, but his arrogant nature caused him to minimize it in the campaign.
 "This is the worst thing I've ever heard of," he scoffed, "selling the presidency like breakfast cereal!"
 That attitude left him behind the curve."
 On election day, Eisenhower won the national popular vote by 55% to 45%.
 Stevenson lost heavily outside the Solid South; he carried only nine states and lost the Electoral College vote 442 to 89.
 In his concession speech on election night, Stevenson said: "Someone asked me...how I felt, and I was reminded of a story that a fellow townsman of ours used to tell – Abraham Lincoln.
 He said he felt like the little boy who had stubbed his toe in the dark.
 He said that he was too old to cry, but it hurt too much to laugh."